 The padding material could have been better.
 Basically just some cardboard and a thin foam bag to protect it during transit.
 Luckily mine was sent with plenty of bubble wrap in the shipping box.
 Though I don’t think it would matter too much, as this keyboard is much sturdier than I was expecting.

 Unboxing the Blackbird reveals the keyboard itself, manual/documentation, removable velcro cable tie and a padded wrist rest.
 No extra keycaps or a keycap puller tool, but the inclusion of a wrist rest more than makes up for that.

 Layout, Features and Aesthetics

-The Max Keyboard Blackbird is a TKL (TenKeyLess form factor) mechanical keyboard.
+The Max Keyboard Blackbird is ac ompact TKL (TenKeyLess form factor) mechanical keyboard.
+This type of keyboard is popular among PC gaming enthusiasts at it allows for more room for the mouse and a greater range of movement.
 It has a standard ANSI layout with 87 total keys.
 The keys are all industry standard sizes.
 Most replacement keysets and custom keycaps will be compatible.
 The Blackbird is hefty for a TKL, weighing in at 2 pounds 7.4 ounces (for reference, the Redragon TKL weighs 1 pound 10.9 ounces).
 It’s a beast.
 Measurements are 14.75 inches (length) by 6.5 inches (depth).

 The Blackbird has 6 multimedia keys located under the secondary Fn layer of the F1-F6 keys.
 F1 is mute, F2 lowers the volume, F3 raises the volume, F4 is play/pause, F5 is previous and F6 is next.
 There’s a LED sleep mode (up to 30 minutes) accessed with Fn + Scroll Lock and a timer notification profile (up to 120 minutes) under Fn + Escape.